Voice bangladesh

 VOICE is a Bangladesh-based activist, rights based research and advocacy organization working around the issues of corporate globalization.

 Campaigns

 It critically campaigns on neo-liberal "economic hegemony", the role of international financial institutions (IFIs), WTO, TNCs and privatization.
 It works around aid conditions, food sovereignty, media, communication rights and information and communication technologies, governance and human rights, policy research and advocacy, both at local and national levels in Bangladesh to raise awareness and shape the public discourse against economic, social and cultural hegemony and injustice including "global capitalism and imperialism."

 VOICE is located in Shyamoli in Dhaka, the capital of Bangladesh.

-Research, action

-It works through networking and partnership for a new development paradigm establishing a micro-macro linkage in order to generate increased support for policy influencing.
-It has a team of activists on "research and actions and believes in promoting the capacity, knowledge and empowerment of people, the voices of unheard".